loconomics/loconomics-crm/README.md

 # Loconomics CRM Environment

-This configuration launches [SuiteCRM](https://suitecrm.com) for testing and *eventual* production use.
+This configuration launches [SuiteCRM](https://suitecrm.com) for testing and development purposes.
 It also contains organization-specific scripts for scraping data from Yelp, Bing, and Instagram.
+Our [production configuration](./production) is slightly different, running fewer services and including configuration for automatic hourly database backups.

 ## Setup